Crock Pot Hot Fudge Sundae Cake is a homemade chocolate cake that makes it’s own hot fudge sauce as it cooks! Simply delicious!

 - Then stir in 1 cup milk, 1/4 cup oil and 1 teaspoon vanilla extract.

 - Finally, stir in 1/2 cup chopped nuts (pecans or walnuts) if using.

 - Spread batter evenly into your slow cooker.

-- Stir in hot water until smooth.
+- Whisk in 3 cups hot water until smooth.

 - Pour evenly over batter in slow cooker.
 DO NOT STIR.

 - Cover and cook on high setting for 2-2 1/2 hours.

-- If it comes out clean (with no cake batter hanging on it), then it is done.
+- To test if it is done, stick a toothpick into the center.
+If it comes out clean (with no cake batter hanging on it), then it is done.

 - Let cake stand, uncovered for 30-40 minutes before serving (this helps to thicken the sauce on the bottom.)